viters/docs/cookbook/data-models/build-a-content-hierarchy.md

 - Add `parent` <-> `child` items to the collection, using that recursive relationship.
 - Give the public role read permissions on `docs` , so users can access them.

-After that, we'll point out some following steps you can take to make your content hierarchy easier to work with in a frontend.
+At the end, in [Final Tips](#final-tips), we'll point out some additional steps you can take to make your content hierarchy easier to work with in a frontend.

 ## The Recipe